• Skip to primary navigation

 Notes

 Serve immediately and add more fresh herbs (finely chopped).
-Good with a glass of chilled Chenin Blanc or Chardonnay white wine to bring out the lemon flavours.
+Good with a glass of chilled Chenin Blanc, Chardonnay or Pinot Grigio white wine to bring out the lemon flavours.

 Variations: when asparagus not in season, good with artichokes, peas, prawns, roasted chicken or turkey.